Antanas Poška: Journey to India

 Intrigued by linguistic similarities between the Lithuanian and Sanskrit languages, Poška decided to travel to India to study Sanskrit, research Indian culture, and explore Lithuania's cultural links with India.
 He chose to travel on a motorbike, which he obtained from the Belgian manufacturer FN for free in exchange for publicity.
 While preparing for the journey, he got acquainted with another dedicated traveler Matas Šalčius, a journalist by profession, who was much older and already an experienced traveler.
 The duo started their motorbike trip on 20 November 1929 from Kaunas.

 The travelers first reached Constantinople then Cairo and continued via the Middle East.
 They took very little money, 69 U.S. dollars combined, and had to find ways of making money along the way.
 They financed the trip by giving lectures on Esperanto, Lithuania, and other topics as well as submitting articles and photos to Lithuanian and foreign press.
 However, the relationship between Šalčius and Poška deteriorated as they faced financial troubles and mechanical problems.
 While in Tehran, Poška became severely ill. Šalčius abandoned Poška and later did not mention him in his memoirs.
 Poška received help from local Esperantists and spent about half a year recovering.
 He then boarded a ship in Bushire and arrived in Bombay on 23 March 1931.

+In India

-With the help of local Esperantists and intellectuals, including Jivanji Jamshedji Modi and N. A. Thooti, he enrolled into the University of Bombay.
+With the help of local Esperantists and intellectuals, including Jivanji Jamshedji Modi and N. A. Thooti, he enrolled at the University of Bombay.
 In 1931, he visited the University of Varanasi for 42 days to study Sanskrit and begin his translations of Bhagavad Gita and Rigveda into Lithuanian (manuscript of Bhagavad Gita was lost; translation of Rigveda is kept at the Martynas Mažvydas National Library of Lithuania).
 In 1933, Poška completed bachelor's degree in anthropology with thesis on the Aryans, their origin and migration.
 After graduation, Poška moved to Calcutta and enrolled in the University of Calcutta.
 While visiting Mohenjo-daro, he met professor Biraja Sankar Guha who invited him to work at the Anthropological Laboratory of the Indian Museum.